-Our results for the year ended February 29, 2024 were favorably impacted by the continued demand for our manufactured solutions in the construction, industrial, consumer and transportation industries, coupled with our value driven pricing strategy.
+Our results for the year ended February 28, 2025 were favorably impacted by the growth in demand for our manufactured solutions, primarily in the construction industry.

-The demand for our manufactured solutions and continued strength in pricing were the primary contributors to us reporting \$87.2 million of net income attributable to common shareholders for the year ended February 29, 2024.
-Our operating results for fiscal 2024, including operating results by segment, are described in the summary on the following page, and detailed descriptions can be found below under "Results of Operations."
+The demand for our manufactured solutions was the primary contributor to net income available to common shareholders of \$52.4 million for the year ended February 28, 2025.
+Our operating results for fiscal 2025, including operating results by segment, are described in the summary on the following page, and detailed descriptions can be found below under "Results of Operations."